Greenwich DCF Investigations

 The Greenwich Connecticut DCF Investigator typically interviews each member of the family alone.
 Sometimes, they will audio record the interviews.
 They may ask invasive questions about that person and their family.
 They will want to interview each of the children individually without the parent in the room.
 They will ask each child how each parent disciplines them.
 They will ask about each parent’s drinking habits, mental health history, prior domestic violence, education, job history, and their typical daily lives.

-The Greenwich Connecticut investigation or assessment will usually take 45 days.
-However, if the person of interest in the Greenwich Connecticut DCF investigation does not cooperate properly, DCF can sometimes extend its intervention and interference for up to six months or even a year.
+The assessment will usually take 45 days.
+However, if the person of interest does not cooperate properly, DCF can sometimes extend its intervention and interference for up to six months or even a year.

 What Are Neglect Petitions?

 In certain cases that become very serious, Greenwich Connecticut DCF may file a Neglect Petition in Superior Court in Stamford, Connecticut.
-Those are very serious and if a DCF mentions filing a neglect petition, an individual should immediately contact a DCF lawyer.
+Those are very serious and if a DCF mentions filing a neglect petition, an individual should immediately contact an attorney.
 A Neglect Petition asks a judge to intervene into an individual’s family and can order the children be taken out of that person’s home and placed into foster care, or into the custody of third parties.
-If a Neglect Petition is filed against a person in Greenwich, Connecticut, that individual needs to call a lawyer immediately.

 Order of Temporary Removal